LaunchCodeTechnicalTraining/aws-basics/content/outline/_index.md

 	- Create new S3 Bucket
 	- secure copy files from local machine to s3 bucket as example
 	- secure copy build artifcats to s3 bucket and initialize static website

+## Questions ?
+	- Exercises?
+	- What do I want to give them?
+Having taught the Linux course what did they say they liked or learned the most from?
+	- Really enjoyed the exercises, enjoyed the Q&A.
+	- Source code repo or artifacts, requirements for infrastructure, paragraph? list? ec2? rds? s3?
+How is that outlined?
+Drawn diagram?
+	- How to deliver the information as curriculum developer and teacher
+	- Diagram to reflect infrastructure?
+		- Potential Exercise

+## Walkthrough Order
+	- Basic EC2 Console + CLI
+	- Smallest I can build for using the web console?
+		- 2 or 3 POCs for only web console instructions for EC2 static, S3 Static, EC2 MVC
+		- Then do CLIs for exact same things
+	- Is end goal to deploy everything with CLI?
+Or to use some combination of CLI and console they are comfortable deploying basic things on their own
+	- Company will move towards IAC
+	- Maybe not everything needs CLI instructions?
+Bonus missions to use CLI to accomplish the same things they just did
+	-